 Nerves are said to be compressed or "pinched" when nearby structures press against them, interfering with their ability to relay normal neural signals while triggering abnormal sensations.
 The nerve roots of the spinal column are particularly vulnerable due to their close proximity to the vertebrae and intervertebral discs.
 In fact, bulging or herniated discs due to a spinal misalignment or injury are a major cause of nerve impingement.

 An untreated spinal misalignment can also lead to a lifetime of poor posture, which can allow spinal structures to pinch nerves and nerve roots.
-(Even obesity, which places extra eight on the spinal column, can play a role in spinal nerve impingement).
 In other cases, soft tissue inflammation can pinch nerves, as is the case with carpal tunnel syndrome and other types of repetitive strain disorders.

 Pinched Nerve Treatment at Mount Pleasant Neck & Back Center

-If these symptoms ring a bell with you, come to Mount Pleasant Neck & Back Center for an evaluation by our Mt.
-Pleasant chiropractor, Dr. Craig Howenstine.
+If these symptoms ring a bell with you, come to Mount Pleasant Neck & Back Center for an evaluation by Dr. Randy.
 If your pinched nerve is caused by a spinal misalignment or some other type of bony pressure, a series of chiropractic adjustments can take pressure away from the injured nerve and give it time to heal itself, relieving your symptoms.
 If the impingement comes from a herniated disc, nonsurgical spinal decompression can apply distraction force to create negative pressure within the spinal column, pulling the disc back into line.
-We can then prescribe physical therapy to rebuild atrophied muscles, weight loss to reduce musculoskeletal stresses, or other natural solutions as needed.
+We can then prescribe physical therapy, NMR (Neural Muscular Reeducation) to rebuild atrophied muscles, or other natural solutions as needed.

-Don't let a pinched nerve put the squeeze on your quality of life.
-Contact our Mt.
-Pleasant office today at (843) 881-7797 for an initial consultation and treatment recommendations!
+Contact our office today at (843) 881-7797 for an initial consultation and treatment recommendations!